jackyhuynh/MyDevKB/documents/testing-software-document/testing-techniques.md

 #### Manually Testing:
 - We can also manually click on buttons and links to test it manually: costly

+### C. Advantages/Disadvantage
+#### Advantage:
+- Testing the functionality of the GUI (button, hyperlink)
+- Make sure the front end work as expected (user input, link, video, buttons)
+- Tests the user interface from the users perspective.
+- Helps validate the compliance of various icons and elements with their design specifications.
   #### Explain the importance of UI Testing:
   - GUI Testing is very important.
 A good user interface can help a website make more clients while bad website design can lose their customer.
   - Example: Returning a hp product on hp.com is too hard so I will never come and purchase their product.

-### C. Advantages/Disadvantage
-#### Advantage:
-- Testing the functionality of the GUI (button, hyperlink)
 #### Disadvantage:
 - can be costly due to User Experience (UX) tests reply on humans
 - can't test the non-functionality (if website attracts user, ...)
 - Not have a clear framework to implement User Experience Testing (UX)
+- The process of testing is time consuming and may require extra software for running GUIs.
+- Since the interface of an application changes frequently, the team might have to refactor recorded test script to improve its accuracy.

 ### D. Applications:
 #### Kind of applications: